openpharma/visR/README.md

 ## Example

-This is a basic example to demostrate how to plot time to event analyses.
+This is a basic example to demonstrate how to plot using the api a time to event analysis.

 ``` r
 library(visR)